uwayss/uwayss/README.md

 📍 Istanbul, Türkiye

 Welcome to my profile!
-I'm a 10th-grade student passionate about software development, particularly in mobile applications, with a strong interest in web development and cybersecurity.
+I'm a high school student passionate about software development, particularly in mobile applications, with a strong interest in web development and cybersecurity.
 I enjoy building things that solve problems 💡 and exploring the world of secure systems 🔒.

 I'm all about self-learning 🚀 and love experimenting with new tech.
 I see programming as a way to bring my computer-driven ideas to life.